 Warren creates his mind-control device, and events spiral out of control, leading to the death of Katrina, his ex-girlfriend.
 He attempts to frame Buffy for the death.
 Buffy is devastated and wants to turn herself in, but Spike and Dawn ferret out the truth.
 Buffy tells the police about Warren's previous bad relationship with Katrina.
 Terminal Line

 Warren Mears, Andrew Wells, and Jonathan Levinson are arrested for kidnapping, assault, and manslaughter.
-Jonathan's family is able to get a good enough lawyer to get him out on bail.
+Jonathan's family hires Lilah Morgan to represent him, and she is able to get him out on bail.
+Lilah, upon finding out about Warren's cybernetics talents, sends a recommendation to her superiors.

 Buffy starts an ambitious plan to reduce the local vampire population: instead of random patrols, she starts researching major gangs/nests and taking out the leaders who're doing most of the siring.
 As the demon-parts business expands, Spike begins co-opting the remaining local vampires when he needs hired help.
 He usually dusts them afterwards, which is better than him dusting them immediately, so they get very eager to help.